syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Data.md

   IWorksheet worksheet = workbook.Worksheets[0];

-  //Read data from the worksheet and Export to the DataTable DataTable customersTable = worksheet.ExportDataTable(worksheet.UsedRange, ExcelExportDataTableOptions.ColumnNames);
+  //Read data from the worksheet and Export to the DataTable DataTable customersTable = worksheet.ExportDataTable(worksheet.UsedRange, ExcelExportDataTableOptions.ColumnNames | ExcelExportDataTableOptions.ComputedFormulaValues);

   //Saving the workbook as stream
   FileStream stream = new FileStream("ExportToDT.xlsx", FileMode.Create, FileAccess.ReadWrite);